-Is the 3-Year Public Health Cohort program application timeline different from the standard AU admissions deadline?
+Is the 3-Year Public Health Scholars program application timeline different from the standard AU admissions deadline?

 Can I do the 3-year program and still be part of University College, AU Scholars, or Honors Program?

-No, the University College program is an experience for students in the traditional 4-year degree.
-However, the 3-year program is similar to University College and includes a similar Living-Learning experience.
+No, each program is a uniquely different experience.
+However, the 3-year program is similar to those programs and does include a similar Living-Learning experience.

 Can I apply AP or IB credits toward a 3-year program?